+The basics.
 Learn the basic ways to communicate confidence, openness, and thoughtfulness (voice tone, voice volume, posture, movements, eye contact, verbal fillers, and more).

+Conversational tone.
 Use a conversational tone like you would with a respected friend.
 You need to connect emotionally with your listener, if possible.
 So use familiar language and avoid legal formalisms and jargon.

 Be enthusiastic.
 Judges want lawyers to care about the law, care about the case, and care about the issues they are arguing about.
 Put some inflection in your voice.
 Speak loudly enough to be heard.
 At least pretend you're interested.

 Make eye contact.
 Judges want you to look at them.
 When you gaze off into the distance, they feel like you are talking at them.
 Keep eye contact for 5-7 seconds at a time.
 Then switch to other listeners (if there are any) or occasionally look at your notes to make sure you’re on track.
 You don’t want to stare down the judge, either.